Choice Book List

 - John P. De Cecco and John P. Elia (editors):

-If You Seduce a Straight Person, Can You
+If You Seduce a Straight Person, Can You Make Them Gay?

-- Make Them Gay?
-Issues in Biological Essentialism Versus
+Issues in Biological Essentialism Versus Social Constructionism

-- in Gay and Lesbian Identities
+in Gay and Lesbian Identities

 - John P. De Cecco and David Allen Parker

-(editors): Sex, Cells, and Same-Sex
+(editors): Sex, Cells, and Same-Sex Desire: The

-- The Biology of Sexual Preference
+Biology of Sexual Preference

 - John P. De Cecco (editor): The Journal

-of Homosexuality (Practically every issue of it is
+- (Practically every issue of it is relevant to choosing to be

-- relevant to choosing to be queer, and editor John P. De Cecco
+queer, and editor John P. De Cecco appeared on The Donahue

-- Donahue Show on January 3, 1992
+Show on January 3, 1992 alongside Frank Aqueno to argue for

-view in a debate against
+the "queer by choice" point of view in a debate against

-biologists Simon LeVay and James Weinrich
+biologists Simon LeVay and James Weinrich and writer Dotson Rader

-about the causes of sexual orientation)
+about the causes of sexual orientation.)

 - Ruth